 Today is an easy trek to Dhak through the beautiful meadows and small villages.
+Pangarchulla trek difficulty level is moderate otherwise.
 We will pass through Dhak, a smaller block in Joshimath.
 The views of peaks like Hathi Ghoda, Barmal & Mana will be your constant companion in today’s trek.
 We will reach Dhak by afternoon.
-From here, if the weather permits we head out to visit the Badrinath Temple and Mana Village.
+From here, travel to Joshimath and stay overnight.

 Altitude: 1,030 ft (312 m)

-On your last day, you travel back to Rishikesh from Rudraprayag via road.
-Once you reach Rishikesh, enjoy an exciting adventure sport River Rafting in the river Ganga.
+On your last day, you travel back to Rishikesh from Joshimath via road.

 Travel back to your city.